wwt/validated-actions/README.md

 The purpose of this package is to allow TypeScript user the ability to verify that data from external sources (web requests, flat files, etc.) have the expected shape.
 However the package itself does not care what the validation function actually does or if you are using the validatable actions in places other than the boundries.
 This package is influenced heavily by `typesafe-actions` and thus functions like `getType` and types like `ActionType<typeof action>` can work as they would with `typesafe-actions`'s action creators providing yout specify the type of the error type literal in the below examples.

-Currently there isn't support for using `@redux/toolkit` with TypeScript.
-However, it can be used with JavaScript realitively easily

 ### Install

 ```bash